January 7, 2025 @ 6:00 pm – 8:00 pm

 Are you centered?
 Open to the energy of joy?
 Open to moving as one?

 We are all connected.
 Our DNA remembers this connection with clay.
 In our cells, we hold the memory of all creation.
-Guided by a registered psychotherapist, explore simple physical practices with clay, using your sense of touch and breath exercises to bring yourself into the present moment while deepening and expanding your awareness that we are all related.
+Guided by a Zen practitioner and registered art therapist, explore simple physical practices with clay, using your sense of touch and breath exercises to bring yourself into the present moment while deepening and expanding your awareness that we are all related.

 The emphasis is on the process of working with clay, not being attached to the product we create.
 At the end of the workshop we return the clay to its original form letting go of what was created ready to begin anew.